caronc/nzbget-tidyit/README.md

    * __NZBGet users__: you will want to place these inside of your _nzbget/scripts_ directory.
 Please ensure you are running _(at least)_ NZBGet v11.0 or higher.
 You can acquire the latest version of of it from [here](http://nzbget.net/download).

-The Non-NZBGet users can also use this script via a cron (or simply call it from the command line) to automatically poll directories for the latest subtitles for the video content within it.
+The Non-NZBGet users can also use this script via a cron (or simply call it from the command line) to automatically tidy their directories too.
 See the __Command Line__ section below for more instructions on how to do this.

 **Note:** The _TidyIt_ directory provides all of the nessisary dependencies in order for this script to work correctly.
 The directory is only required